 WHEN IS THE BEST TIME TO TREK MOUNTAIN GORILLAS

-Dressing the right way for Gorilla trekking is so helpful to each and every trekker.
-This includes having the hiking boots for the easy movements in the slippery grounds, the long sleeved shits, gloves for the protection against rush leaves & thorny bushes, the sun glasses and hats to protect you from the direct sun.
-Carry rain jackets and the warm light jackets that will provide warmth in the cold weather as well as the random rain showers.
+Dressing the right way for Gorilla trekking is so helpful to every trekker.
+This includes having hiking boots for easy movements in the slippery grounds, long-sleeved shirts, gloves for protection against rush leaves & thorny bushes, sunglasses, and hats to protect you from the direct sun.
+Carry rain jackets and warm light jackets that will provide warmth in the cold weather as well as random rain showers.
 Carry some snacks and a lot of drinking water to cool your thirst.

 WHAT IS THE TREKKING TIME?

 With regards to gorilla trekking, the trek starts with an early morning breakfast at the lodge and then a briefing at the headquarters by the park rangers/ Guides.
 Once the trek starts, there is no specific time to spend in the forest but varies depending on the movements of gorillas and where they slept the last night.
 This also means that the trekkers can even meet the gorillas within a short time or can take up to 6 hours if not the whole day.
 Though the gorilla trekkers are 99% sure of meeting the gorillas.

 There are over 1001 mountain gorillas that are surviving in Africa and these are found in only three countries including; Bwindi impenetrable National Park in Uganda and Mgahinga Gorilla National Park in Uganda, Volcanoes National Park in Rwanda, and Virunga national park in the Democratic Republic of Congo.
 It means that for one to see these endangered species, one must visit either Rwanda or Uganda since DRC is not safe for tourists.
 Gorilla Adventure Tours will always make your gorilla trekking tour in Rwanda quite memorable.